 Chemotherapy with or without Total Body Irradiation before Stem Cell Transplant in Treating Patients with Hodgkin or Non-Hodgkin Lymphoma

-- Patients with chemo-sensitive histologically confirmed NHL will be eligible for this treatment protocol contingent on histologic sub-classification
+- Patients with chemo-sensitive histologically confirmed non-Hodgkin lymphoma (NHL) will be eligible for this treatment protocol contingent on histologic sub-classification

 - Patients in partial or complete remission following cell therapy will also be eligible